uni-lng/uni/docs/just-programming-language/02-design/type-system.md

 For example, under these definitions,
 PHP 7 is still a dynamically typed language.
-While you can define parameter type:
+While you can annotate parameter type:

 ```php
 function foo(string $value) {